-What about opioid addiction treatment: why doesn’t it work for so many people?
 You see the images of people at the end stages of their disease everywhere in the media, and that feeds the myth of hopelessness and helplessness.
 Stigma about the disease is also a roadblock to recovery.
-But people do recover.
-It might help to think of opioid addiction like the Covid 19 virus.
+But addicts and their families do recover.
+It might help to think of opioid addiction like the COVID-19 virus.
 It’s catching and it’s a relentless killer, but there are survivors to tell the tale.
+Some people don’t get the right treatment, or don’t stick with their treatment long enough to heal their brains.
+It takes some two years of recovery work to heal the brain, and that seems like a long time.
+But think of it like cancer; it will come back if you don’t keep up your treatment.

-Opioid addiction is a hot epidemic, but when you think of a pill popper or heroin user, you’re probably thinking of the strung-out panhandler at the intersection you pass on your way to work every morning.
-What about your neighbor’s daughter who just got accepted to grad school?
-The CEO of the company you work for?
-Or the instructor of your favorite gym class?
-These are the faces of people in recovery from opioid addiction.
+Opioid addiction is a pervasive epidemic, but when you think of a pill popper or heroin user, you’re probably thinking of the strung-out panhandler at the intersection you pass on your way to work every morning.
+What about your cousin who just got accepted to grad school?
+You aunt who is the CEO of a Fortune 500 company?
+Or your mother who is always available to be you shoulder to cry on.
+These are the faces of people in recovery from opioid addiction, and you can find them within your own family.

-What are the misconceptions and myths about recovering opioid addicts
+What are the misconceptions and myths about recovering addicts within a family

 There are so many misconceptions about what opioid addiction looks like.
 Most avenues of this topic are centralized around active addiction, but there is another powerful side to the story.
 I was an IV heroin user, but now I am a woman in opioid recovery.
 Here are 10 things I want you to know about us: